From duckweed to sequoias: MSU Herbarium preserves diversity of plant life

-The herbarium is also well known for its extensive Michigan native plants collection, which contains more than 90,000 specimens including almost 20,000 lichens from Michigan—thanks in part to George Houghton, the state’s first geologist.
+The herbarium is also well known for its extensive Michigan native plants collection, which contains more than 90,000 specimens including almost 20,000 lichens from Michigan—thanks in part to Douglass Houghton, the state’s first geologist.

 “When Houghton did his first geological survey in Michigan in the late 1830s, he traveled with a botanist who made collections as they went across the state,” Prather said.
 “Because of these specimens, we have a good record of the flora going back almost 200 years.
 That’s fantastic.”